Canso Causeway: Construction

 From 1947 to 1951, articles and cartoons in provincial newspapers indicated that the strait's crossing was to be a bridge.
 Finally, project engineers agreed that because of the size, the amount of ice, the strength of the currents that filled the Strait of Canso every winter, and the depth of the water, it would be difficult to construct a bridge, and instead, a causeway option was chosen.

 The Canso Causeway was built at a narrow location on the Strait of Canso, about 6.6 km northwest of Port Hawkesbury and Mulgrave, crossing from Cape Porcupine near Auld's Cove on the mainland side to Port Hastings on the Cape Breton side.
 About 10092000 t of rock for building the causeway was quarried from a mountain on Cape Porcupine.

 Contracts were awarded from May 1952 to build approach roads and rail lines for the causeway construction, and the project was officially started at a ceremony on September 16, 1952 that was attended by federal Minister of Transport Lionel Chevrier and Premier of Nova Scotia Angus L. MacDonald.

 The Strait of Canso was permanently blocked on December 10, 1954, and construction continued through the winter on building the roadway and railway line, as well as finishing the Canso Canal and its swing bridge.
 Construction was finally completed on April 13, 1955, when the railway line and the roadway were finished at a cost of $22 million.

 The first train across the causeway was a Canadian National Railways work train, led by steam locomotive #2639 on April 18, 1955.
 The railway line across the causeway entered active service on Saturday, May 14, 1955, when the first revenue train was a 10-car passenger train, led by steam locomotive #6014, and the rail ferry service from Mulgrave to Point Tupper was then discontinued.
 The roadway across the causeway opened to vehicle traffic on May 20, 1955, when the vehicle ferry service was discontinued.

 Official opening

 The official opening of the Canso Causeway took place on August 13, 1955.
 Several thousand people attended ceremonies with federal minister C.D.
-Howe cutting the ceremonial ribbon made of Nova Scotia tartan. which included a gala parade of what was meant to be 100 bagpipers heralding Cape Breton's road connection to the North American mainland However, the 100th bagpiper refused to pipe.
+Howe cutting the ceremonial ribbon made of Nova Scotia tartan.
+The grand opening included a gala parade of what was meant to be 100 bagpipers heralding Cape Breton's road connection to the North American mainland.
+However, the 100th bagpiper refused to pipe.